thindil/nish/README.md

 * `getOption [option name]`: get the value of the selected shell's option.
 * `answer [text]`: set the answer for the shell.
 At this moment, used only in `info` call from the shell.
+* `addCommand [command name]`: add the new command to the shell.
+The name must be unique.
+The command will not be added if there is registered the shell's command with that name.
+If you want to replace existing command, use call `replaceCommand` (see below).

 #### Other features